 We first began making shoes in 1979.
 Even then, some people were beginning to want something different, something individual, something made by fellow human beings, from natural fibres, rather than the mass produced, impersonal footwear of the fashion industry.
 We wanted to make shoes that were comfortable, good for your feet, shoes that let your feet “breathe” and bend to the shape of the earth.
 We wanted to craft shoes in the traditional way, using hand tools and we wanted to do this in an environmentally friendly way.
 And, finally, living in a small island community in the beautiful and unspoilt islands of Scilly, we wanted to recreate the idea of being the village shoemaker, the craftsman who knew his customers and could respond to their individual needs.
-The result is Little Arthur Shoes and, today, 30 years on, we are still making shoes, sometimes even for the same customers!
+The result is the Island Shoemaker and, today, 40 years on, we are still making shoes, sometimes even for the same customers!

 What we look for in a pair of shoes: